ysree/awesome_notes/companies/QA_tellmeabout.md

 - **Tools** iostat, vmstat, sar, netstat, top

+# Tell me about the most complex or impactful project you have worked on.

+---

+### **Answer:**

+**Situation:**
+In VMware Cloud on AWS, one of the major challenges we faced was the **high cost of AWS resource consumption** across multiple environments — including **development, testing, and product validation**.
+Each team spun up real AWS resources for validation and integration testing, which led to **significant cloud costs** every month.
+As an individual contributor in the Orchestration Fabric platform team, I wanted to find a sustainable way to reduce this recurring expense without affecting productivity or test quality.

+---

+**Task:**
+My goal was to **optimize AWS resource usage** across all teams by providing a **realistic, low-cost alternative** to using live AWS infrastructure during testing and development.
+The challenge was to maintain functional parity with AWS APIs while keeping the implementation transparent for all existing services.

+---

+**Action:**

+1. I came up with an **idea to intercept all AWS API calls** made by VMC services and **redirect them to an internally hosted mock service**, instead of calling the real AWS endpoints.
+2. We used **Moto**, an open-source AWS mocking framework, as the base, but extended it heavily to **simulate realistic AWS behaviors** such as provisioning, state transitions, and error scenarios.
+3. The mock service mimicked AWS resource creation inside **VMware’s private cloud**, returning **identical responses** to real AWS APIs — so no code changes were required in client services.
+4. This entire feature was made **configurable via a feature flag**, allowing teams to toggle between real AWS and mock AWS seamlessly.
+5. I presented the idea to the **Office of the CTO**, where the **VP of Engineering approved it** with dedicated budget and resources for implementation.
+6. I led the **end-to-end design, development, testing, and rollout**, ensuring integration with multiple VMC microservices and CI pipelines.
+7. We validated correctness using **A/B testing** and **functional regression** to ensure results from the mock service matched real AWS API responses.

+---

+**Result:**

+* The solution achieved a **60% reduction in overall AWS cloud costs** across development, QA, and product teams.
+* The **mock AWS service** became a **mandatory standard** for all internal environments to minimize external cloud usage.
+* The success of this initiative was recognized at the **organizational level**, and I was awarded the **VMware PCS Star Award** for innovation and cost optimization.
+* This project not only reduced expenses but also **improved developer agility**, since provisioning mock resources became **instantaneous** and **network-isolated**.
+* Today, the system continues to serve as a **core testing utility** across VMware Cloud teams.

+---

+### **Closing Line (for interview delivery):**

+> “This project stands out for me because it combined innovation, technical depth, and measurable business impact.
+A simple idea of mocking AWS interactions internally ended up saving millions annually and became a company-wide standard — proving how engineering creativity can directly drive business outcomes.”

 # What are your strengths and weaknesses?
 **Strengths**:
 1. **Technical Depth**: I have a strong foundation in distributed systems, cloud architecture, and platform engineering.
 I enjoy diving deep into complex technical problems and designing scalable, reliable solutions.